Categories

 Reduced effect for coffee lovers

-As a source of caffeine during competitions, people don’t normally drink Coca-Cola ice-cold and with sparkles, as it is done normally, but tepid and without sparkles.
-The reason: carbonic acid causes belching and cold drinks strain the gastrointestinal tract.
+During competitions, people typically avoid consuming Coca-Cola ice-cold and carbonated, opting for it tepid and without carbonation.
+This is because carbonic acid can induce belching, and cold drinks can strain the gastrointestinal tract.

 Caffeine pills

-You can even take in caffeine via pills.
-A pill contains 40 mg of caffeine.
-22 pills can be purchased for CHF 11.50 at the pharmacy.
+Caffeine can also be consumed in pill form, with each pill containing 40 mg of caffeine.
+A pack of 22 pills can be purchased for CHF 11.50 at the pharmacy.

 Careful!

-Children below the age of 12 are not recommended to consume caffeine.
-According to Swiss food regulations, special drinks containing caffeine (e.g. energy drinks) are not allowed to exceed 32 mg per 100 ml.
+Caffeine consumption is not recommended for children under the age of 12.
+According to Swiss food regulations, special drinks containing caffeine (such as energy drinks) are not permitted to exceed 32 mg per 100 ml.

 Test beforehand!

-As with all supplements, the following applies for caffeine: you should really test different products beforehand.
-Test for yourself and try to find out which amount of caffeine provides you with the desired kick and in which moment!
+As with all supplements, the same principle applies to caffeine: it’s crucial to test different products beforehand.
+Conduct self-tests and determine which caffeine amount provides the desired boost and at what moment!

 Leave a Reply